 What is a Sellout?

 A sellout is a situation where investors are compelled to dispose of their assets due to non-economic factors, such as divorce, illness, or margin calls by a brokerage firm.
-In times of panic, investors are more interested in generating quick liquidity than the security’s underlying fundamentals.
+In times of panic, investors are more interested in generating quick liquidity than optimizing the return on the security.

 - A sellout involves the involuntary sale of assets or securities due to unforeseen events or non-economic factors, such as divorce, legal order, or death of the debtor.